Next Steps with Senior Services

 Who will be running the senior centres?

-Kerby Assembly is a not-for-profit and registered charity with more than 45 years of experience in service and supporting seniors through educational and recreational programming.
+Kerby Centre is a not-for-profit and registered charity with more than 45 years of experience in service and supporting seniors through educational and recreational programming.

 Kerby’s mission is to assist older people to live as well as possible, for as long as possible, as residents in the community.
 They are committed to providing an extensive suite of services and programs which will better serve our growing seniors demographic and allow the City to maximize the value of its financial contribution.
 Their proposed program plan includes the continuation of all existing programs and services, as well as new programs and services focused on wellness, lifelong learning and transitional supports for stages of life.